P1xt/p1xt-guides/README.md

 # Computer Science and Programming - Version 4.0

 Fork of p1xt-guides curriculum for tracking my individual progress.
-I will be modifying this somewhat, substituting some courses for similar material that I have already started working on or have previously completed.
-Courses I am substituting will be crossed out, with the replacement course to the right.
-I will not be following this completely in order.
-For my current role, some skills are more immediately valuable for me.
+I will be modifying this guide somewhat, substituting some courses for similar material that I have already started working on or have previously completed.
+I will not be following this completely in order; courses that are relevant to my current role or personal projects may be prioritized.

-**I'm currently working on the 'Junior Developer' tiers**

 Some helpful information has been removed and can be viewed as needed in the [official p1xt-guides repo](https://github.com/P1xt/p1xt-guides).